m-lab/website/_posts/blog/2018-01-24-modernizing-mlab.md

 ### Move to a Modern Kernel and TCP_INFO

 To remove M-Lab’s reliance on Web100, M-Lab plans to transition to the TCP_INFO kernel instrumentation.
+Basing our measurements on TCP_INFO kernel instrumentation will allow M-Lab to support the latest version of TCP (called [BBR TCP](https://queue.acm.org/detail.cfm?id=3022184)){:target="_blank"} that will allow download tests to converge much more quickly at high speeds.
 M-Lab has confirmed that the current TCP_INFO implementation in modern kernels provides equivalent measurements of the TCP stack.
 Work is beginning now to refactor or turn down all M-Lab tools that use web100 to use TCP_INFO, including: NDT, Sidestream, NPAD, and the Paris-Traceroute wrapper.
 Once this work is completed, we’ll test these new tools on our platform’s testing infrastructure while keeping web100 on all production servers.

 The requirement to migrate to TCP_INFO is currently blocking the move to new kernels, so that must be done before we start trying to deploy new kernels.
 New virtualization techniques depend on new kernels, and so we can't usefully start setting up new virtualization techniques until we have new kernels and have moved to TCP_INFO.